Part of: GS-III- Disaster Management (PT-MAINS-PERSONALITY TEST)

 There are not more than seven other members in DDMA.

-The Disaster Management Committee governed under District Magistrate will formulate village level disaster management plans for concern villages.
+The Disaster Management Committee governed under District Magistrate will formulate village-level disaster management plans for concerned villages.

 The DDMA makes District Disaster Management Plan and implements the state Disaster Management Plan.

-India is a signatory to the Sendai Framework for Disaster Risk Reduction and is committed to achieve the priorities and objectives through systematic and institutional efforts.
+India is a signatory to the Sendai Framework for Disaster Risk Reduction and is committed to achieving the priorities and objectives through systematic and institutional efforts.